arielsanchezmora/vDocumentation/README.md

 ![Enable remote scripts and ignore certificate warnings](https://github.com/arielsanchezmora/vDocumentation/blob/master/pictures/enable_RemoteSigned_Invalid_Certificate.png)

-_You can now close that PowerShell window that ran as Administrator_
+_You can now close the PowerShell window that ran as Administrator_

-_Paste all of the below in a **normal** PowerShell console answering Y (this only affects your user, and it may take a while)_
+_In a new **normal** PowerShell console paste all of the below answering Y (this only affects your user, and it may take a while)_

 **Install-Module -Name VMware.PowerCLI -Scope CurrentUser**
 **Install-Module ImportExcel -scope CurrentUser**